5 yoga moves you can do in the at home office

-Think you don’t have time for yoga?
+Think you don’t have time for yoga now you’re busy working from home?
 Think again.
 There are some great yoga moves you can pull off even if you’re stuck in the office all day long!

-While diving into a downward dog in the middle of the work place might be a bit uncomfortable you can’t still get your yoga on from your desk job.
+While diving into a downward dog in the middle of your work space might be a bit uncomfortable you can’t still get your yoga on from your at home office.

 All the that good yoga does for your mind and your body doesn’t have to happen before or after work.
-You can destress and stretch in the office and head home after a long day knowing that you’ve squeezed in some body conditioning AND done your job efficiently.
+You can destress and stretch at home after a long day knowing that you’ve squeezed in some body conditioning AND done your job efficiently.

 Related: 7 celebrities who swear by yoga

 Your body can get a little hunched up when you’re seated at a desk all day – especially if it’s your own dining table.
 Give your neck, shoulders and spine a pick-me-up by practicing Seated Crescent Moon.

 How to do it: Lift your arms up over your head and gently clasp your stretched out fingers together.
 Lean to one side and take three deep breaths before leaning to the other and doing the same thing.